scindex/scindex/scindex.md

 ### Section: P99 - Provisional PLATFORM & INFRASTRUCTURE Section
 _A temporary holding section for PLATFORM & INFRASTRUCTURE components that do not fit into any other defined section.
 Use sparingly and submit a 'Suggestion' issue to have a formal section added._

+- **P9900**: Provisional PLATFORM & INFRASTRUCTURE Section Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Provisional PLATFORM & INFRASTRUCTURE Section section.

 - **P9999**: Uncategorized PLATFORM & INFRASTRUCTURE Component
   - *Description*: A provisional item for a component in the PLATFORM & INFRASTRUCTURE division that lacks a formal section or item category.
 Please open a 'Suggestion' issue to have this component and its category formally added.

 ## Division: S - SYSTEM SERVICES
 *This division includes cross-cutting concerns and supporting services that are not part of the core application logic.*

+### Section: S00 - SYSTEM SERVICES Summary
+_A high-level summary of the entire SYSTEM SERVICES division._

+- **S0000**: Overall SYSTEM SERVICES Summary
+  - *Description*: A document that provides a high-level summary, architectural vision, or guiding principles for the entire SYSTEM SERVICES division.

 ### Section: S01 - Security
 _Ensures the confidentiality, integrity, and availability of the system.
 Covers authentication, authorization, cryptography, and threat detection._

+- **S0100**: Security Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Security section.

 - **S0110**: Authentication Services
   - *Description*: Verify the identity of users or systems.
 Includes protocols like OAuth for delegated access and SSO for unified login.